Verbess/Utilities/Unity/Editor/CreateSnippets/README.md

 # Create Template Scripts

-Put this folder under the directory `"/Assets/Editor"` and you could find `"Custom Operate/Create Snippets"` button when you right click the Project window.
+Put this folder under the directory `"/Assets/Editor"` and you could find `"Create/Custom Operate/Create Snippets"` button when you right click the Project window.

 **Attention**: According to the difference of the `Editor` folder structure in each project, you may get a **File Path Not Found Exception**.
 Fix it by change the correct folder path of `Snippets` folder in `RightClickMenu.cs` at `42` line.